Only Human (Jonas Brothers song): Promotion and music video

 An accompanying music video was uploaded to Jonas Brothers' official YouTube channel on August 13, 2019.
 The '80s-themed video was directed by Anthony Mandler and produced by Kim Bradshaw of Black Hand Cinema.
-The music video was filmed in New York.
-The visual opens inside a nightclub having a giant disco-ball and ceramic horse statues where the Jonas Brothers are performing on stage wearing opaque sunglasses and colourful retro outfits alongside professional ladder dancer Declan McDonough.
+The music video was filmed in New York City.
+The visual opens inside a nightclub having a giant disco-ball and ceramic horse statues where the Jonas Brothers are performing on stage wearing opaque sunglasses and colorful retro outfits alongside professional ladder dancer Declan McDonough.
 They are surrounded by a crowd of enthusiastic club-goers who are "head-bopping", "finger-snapping" and singing along to the group.
 The clip is interspersed with grainy footage of the group playing with rotary telephones and synchronized dancing of the audience beneath the neon disco lights.
 Over the course of the video, the brothers and the crowd take to the streets where Joe Jonas dances and sings, standing on top of a vintage yellow NYC taxi.
 The entire video alternates between filmy, hazy filtered shots at the club and the street.
 The final scene sees the driver of the cab shouting at them for blocking the traffic.
-Katrina Rees of Celemix praised the video's "nostalgic take on a classic era" which she felt "fit[ted] in perfectly with the old school vibe of the song."
+Katrina Rees of Celemix praised the video's "nostalgic take on a classic era", which she felt "fit[ted] in perfectly with the old school vibe of the song."

 The Jonas Brothers performed "Only Human" for the first time on The Tonight Show Starring Jimmy Fallon on June 13, 2019.
 On July 18, 2019, they performed the song on Late Night with Seth Meyers.
 On August 26, 2019, the band performed the song at the 2019 MTV Video Music Awards, which marked their first performance at the awards show in 10 years.
 They performed the song again on October 8, 2019, on The Ellen Show.
 "Only Human" was included in the set list of the band's tenth concert tour Happiness Begins Tour (2019–2020).